thr-consulting/imperium/packages/auth/README.md

 [![Coverage_badge](../../docs/assets/coverage/auth/coverage.svg)](assets/coverage/auth/index.html) [![Greenkeeper badge](https://badges.greenkeeper.io/darkadept/imperium.svg)](https://greenkeeper.io/)

 # Authentication
 Imperium authentication is handled using a JWT.
-The user authentication middleware that is baked into `@imperium/core`.
-Imperium also assumes that certain models and reducers are available to adhere to a certain format.
+User authentication middleware is baked into `@imperium/core`.
+It assumes that certain models and reducers are available and that they adhere to a certain API.
 As long as these are available user authentication will work.

-You can use the `@imperium/auth` package to fulfill these needs but it is strongly opinionated and relies on GraphQL and Mongo and that you create a Users model.
+## Implementing your own authentication package
+If you implement your own authentication package you will need to do the following:

+### Auth model
+You will need to create a model called `Auth` with the following methods:

+#### `defaultAuth()`
+This method must return an authentication object that is defaulted to blank.

+#### `async buildAuthFromJwt(decodedJwt)`
+This method must build an authentication object from decoded JWT information.

+#### `async serializeAuth(auth)`
+This method must take an authentication object and serialize it for transport to the client.

+### Client Permission Matching

+#### `checkPermissions(auth, permissions): bool`

+This method needs to check auth data (from your `serializeAuth()` method against an array of permissions.
+This method needs to be available on the client and is NOT secure.
+It is used to prevent normal access to routes.

 ## Using @imperium/auth
+Instead of rolling your own authentication module, you can use the `@imperium/auth` package to fulfill these needs but it is strongly opinionated and relies on GraphQL and Mongo and that you create a Users model.
 When using the Imperium Auth package take the following into consideration.

 ### Server
 The authentication object on the server looks like this: